schemen/OpenFormicaria/README.md

 A Open Source modular ant formicarium and home with simple space saving connectors.

 ## Updates/Changelog
+**2020.11.05**
+* Changed formicaria humidity holes into funnel shaped holes to improve printing
+  * Because the hole is in shape of a funnel it can be a lot tighter on the top level.
+The holes facing the ants are now 0.4mmx0.4mm big!

 **2020.11.02**
 * Added 6xGateway
   * More space or broader attachement to other modules!